 * Change your voicemail PIN by entering a 4 to 8-digit number.
 This PIN is used when you access your voicemail remotely.

-* Check the "Include audio file in in voicemail notification" checkbox to attach an MP3 audio file of each new voicemail message to voicemail notification emails.
+* Check the "Include audio file in voicemail notification" checkbox to attach an MP3 audio file of each new voicemail message to voicemail notification emails.

 Click the Save button to save your settings.